Alexhuszagh/float16/README.md

 # float16

-This a fork of [half](https://crates.io/crates/half/), which removes most dependencies and fixing minor correctness issues.
-This has no affiliation to half.
+This a fork of [half](https://crates.io/crates/half/), which removes most dependencies and fixing minor correctness issues (at a minor performance penalty).
+This has no affiliation to [`half`].

 <!-- Rebased as of half-rs@62f1141 -->